 Everyone has their way of awakening, and each of us has spiritual gifts to aid in this quest.
 These gifts are sleeping in our DNA.
 Awakening these gifts is the key, and to do this, you must apply what you learn.
 It opens our minds to new potentials.

 The dimensions of time and space are not barriers to our consciousness.
 We do not exist between our ears.
 The real you, the person you talk to inside your head, have no limits.
 Our consciousness has a foundation of pure awareness, enabling us to access higher states of consciousness.
-All we need are the keys to open our awareness, and these tools exist.
+All we need are the keys to open them, and these tools exist.
 We call these tools spiritual technologies.

 The research of consciousness and learning to access these spiritual gifts was the central goal of many ancient cultures.
 The investigation of consciousness is something many ancient cultures thought was necessary, and we enjoy the benefits of generations of research.
 These early pioneers give us several tools for exploring consciousness.